With cold storage occupancy rates at an all-time high, increasing efficiency is a must

 Penske Logistics, which operates both ambient temperature and dedicated cold storage facilities for fresh channel clients, relies on technology, associate expertise and experience to drive operations for its customers, which include grocers and convenience stores.

-"Our expertise is bringing in the people and leaning out the supply chain," said Don Klug, vice president of distribution center management at Penske Logistics.
+"Our expertise is bringing in the people and leaning out the supply chain," said Don Klug, vice president of sales, distribution center management at Penske Logistics.
 "Our core competency is running warehouses.
 The grocer's focus is to make sure they have the right product on the shelf when the customer needs it.
 Our focus is on getting the product to 100 stores.

 "Over time, we're learning that more and more leading grocers are seeing that the specialized services and attention from a third party like Penske drives value.
 They'd rather focus on their customers and products they're buying.
 They're looking for somebody that has logistics expertise."